This little mudroom is getting lots of storage! We first installed the shoe cabinet, then the cubbies and now it's the turn for that back cabinet.

 I just took my time and went by first using an awl to mark the exact point where to make the holes.

-Then, I used a small drill bit and kept on drilling the straightest I could drill the holes.
+Then, I used a small drill bit and kept drilling the holes as straight as possible.

 4. INSTALL THE CASTERS

-Turn the door, front face down, and install the casters.
-I like these hidden casters, they give a clean look to the front of the cabinet.
+Turn the door's front face down and install the casters.
+I like these hidden casters; they give the front of the cabinet a clean look.

 5. INSTALL THE FLANGE